pamosima/LTROPS-2341_Lab-Guide/Missions/Site 15/Mission 3/README.md

 ---

 <div align="center">
  Are you feeling stuck?
-Would you like a <a href='../../../Hints/1/Mission 3/README.md' target="_blank">hint</a> to help you out?
+Would you like a <a href='../../../Hints/1/Mission 3/README.md' target="_blank" rel="noreferrer noopener">hint</a> to help you out?
 </div>